christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas Nikator (Latin Invictus which links him to Sol Invictus) aka Amyntas of Galatia [^10] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
 14 and Amen links to Egypt through the name of the pharaoh Amenhotep).
 Amyntas's father was not Bogitarus.
 That is a later, localized alias.
 His true father was Mithridates VI Eupator of Pontus (aka Ptolemy XII Auletes/Mark Antony/Herod).
 Amyntas's mother was Adobogiona the Elder, but her true imperial title was Cleopatra V Tryphaena of Egypt, the sister-wife of Mithridates VI/Ptolemy XII.
 This makes Amyntas Nikator the full brother of Cleopatra VII Philopator (Dynamis).

 He was also Jesus ben Fabus aka Isa Amen.
-The name Fabus may have been distorted by Josephus from Jesus ben Bagus (Bagus means god in Celtic).
+The name Fabus may have been distorted by Josephus from Jesus ben Bagus.
 Amyntas was the son of Bogitarus.
 In Celtic and Persian "Bagus" means god.
 "Boga" in Persian also means god and in the name Adobogiona "Bog-" means god in Celtic.
-In Latin Nikator translates to Invictus.
+In Latin Nikator translates to Invictus which liks him the the deity Sol Invictus.
 "Jesus ben Bagus" means "Jesus, Son of God", or  "Jesus, Son of The Lord".
-"Fabus" or "Bagus." might also be a direct Latinization of the Celtic "Vabus" or "Vabos", meaning "The Speaker" or "Prophet."
+"Fabus" or "Bagus." might also be a direct Latinization of the Celtic "Vabus" or "Vabos", meaning "The Speaker" or "Prophet".
 This is a title for a Druid high priest.

 "Bagha" (Old Persian), "Baga" (Avestan), "Bhagavan" (Sanskrit) all mean "Lord", a title for God.
 It enters Persian as "Baga" (as in the city Baghdad, "Given by God").
-He is known in Indian sources as "Amita," from which "Amyntas" derives, but also as "Moga" or "Maues," the first Saka (Scythian) King in India.
+He is known in Indian sources as "Amita", from which "Amyntas" derives, but also as "Moga" or "Maues," the first Saka (Scythian) King in India.
 He was also associated with the Mên Askaênos cult of Antiochia Pisidia which echoes the name of the Indian king Asoka the Great.

 Islamic tradition holds that Jesus (Isa) was a prophet born of the virgin Maryam, who did not die but was raised to heaven.
 "Maryam" is not a Jewish woman.
 It is a title for the Mari, the Scythian "Mother Goddess" worshipped by the Anatolian Celts.
 Amyntas, as the son of the Celtic princess Adobogiona, was literally the "Son of the Mari."
 His "ascension" refers to his assumption of the "Hidden Lord" (Amen) kingship after a period of conflict.